 Broadcasting makes operations between differently shaped arrays possible if they meet certain compatibility criteria.
 NumPy compares the shapes of the arrays element-wise, starting from the trailing (rightmost) dimensions.
 Two dimensions are compatible if:

-If these conditions are not met for any dimension pair, a ValueError: operands could not be broadcast together
+If these conditions are not met for any dimension pair, a ValueError: operands could not be broadcast together is raised.

 Let's break down how NumPy applies these rules: